-The stove must use a pl type pellet vent and 90 degree elbow to start at the stove connector and then use the approved pipe adapter to connect to the size of vent that continues into the chimney connector.
-Support of the assembly must follow any pipe and connector manufacturers recommendations
+The stove must use pellet vent and 90 degree elbow to start at the stove connector and then use the approved pipe adapter to connect to the size of vent that continues into the chimney connector.
+Support of the assembly must follow any pipe and connector manufacturers recommendations.